 You need to make these resolutions actionable.
-If you don’t, you’ll end up wasting 2019 wondering why you didn’t get anything done like you had hoped.
+If you don’t, you’ll end up wasting the next year wondering why you didn’t get anything done like you had hoped.
 Prepare yourself and be specific.
 Write down your goals.
 Get a buddy to hold you accountable.
 Start small.
 You can do this!
-Now, go and kick 2019’s butt.
-Tell the New Year I sent you!

 ©2011-2020 Worthy, Inc. All rights reserved.

 Worthy, Inc. operates from 20 W 37 St., 12th Floor, New York, NY 10018